biodiversity.earth

 Third-party field verification

-Annual ground-truth visits by independent ecologists cross-reference satellite signals against physical conditions.
-Field data is archived alongside satellite records.
-Both are available to institutional buyers on request.
+Annual ecological monitoring — independent verification scheduled.
+Field data is archived alongside satellite records and will be made available to institutional buyers on request.

 04